“In the unspoilt wilds of seaside Faralya, 2 villas with 18 laid-back rooms offer peace, romance and fabulous food”

-The villa’s owner Ghislain is well-travelled (born in Izmir, his father was French, his mother British), but this is where his heart lies.
-And he invites his guests to make themselves at home.
-In the lounge, help yourself to a drink and watch the chef preparing dinner - a parade of Turkish dishes - in the open-plan kitchen.
-On a terrace by the pool, on your veranda, watch the sun go down over the Bay of Fethiye to a light drift of, say, classic Billie Holiday (Ghislain is keen on jazzy-bluesy music, antiques, real fires, old leather chairs).
-Wake up to the natural joys of Faralya - a string of rustic hamlets, pine forests and rocky bays, Mount Babadag, beautiful Butterfly Valley.
-It’s only 10 minutes' drive from Olu Deniz, but a world away from the package-tour crowds.
+The owner, Ghislain, is well-travelled (born in Izmir, his father was French, his mother British), but this is where his heart lies.
+He invites his guests to make themselves at home; relax in the gardens or chill by one of the 2 pools; listen to the soothing sounds of, say, Billie Holiday (Ghislain is keen on jazzy-bluesy music, antiques, real fires, old leather chairs) as the sun sets over the Bay of Fethiye.
+Reconvene on the rooftop terrace each evening for dinner (all stays are half-board), which is a fabulous feast of 5 courses showcasing traditional Turkish cooking.
+Then, once rested and refuelled, head out to discover the natural joys of the region: unspoilt beaches, rustic hamlets, pine forests, rocky bays, Mount Babadag and beautiful Butterfly Valley - keen walkers will be in paradise.
+You're only a 10-minute drive from Olu Deniz, but this peaceful spot is a world away from the package-tour crowds.

 - The stunning scenery - this is one of the most unsullied corners of Turkey’s southern coast